Food, Beverage & Agribusiness

 - Due diligence audit on sustainability issues

-– Research and impact analysis in related to community, nutrition, social and environmental issues
+- Research and impact analysis related to community, nutrition, social and environmental issues

-– Capacity building and training programmes in the areas of quality and food safety, occupational health & safety, environment and ecosystem, and social issues like gender equity, wages and benefits, social security issues etc.
+- Capacity building and training programmes in the areas of quality and food safety, occupational health & safety, environment & ecosystem and social issues like gender equity, wages & benefits, social security issues, etc.